IMvision12/KerasFormers/docs/main_classes.md

 )
 ```

-The two halves `from_weights` dispatches to.
+The three halves `from_weights` dispatches to.
 Call them directly only when you want to be
-explicit about the source. `from_hf` reads the repo's `config.json`, so a fine-tune with a
+explicit about the source. `from_hub_repo` reads `kf_config.json` (and optionally
+`kf_preprocessor.json` for processors). `from_hf` reads the repo's `config.json`, so a
-different class count or vocabulary needs no extra arguments.
+fine-tune with a different class count or vocabulary needs no extra arguments.

 > **Load the processor from the same source as the model.** A fine-tune can ship a
 > different tokenizer, label set, or normalization; mismatching them fails quietly with